Siege of Kanizsa (1601): Background

 The April 21, 1521 gift from Holy Roman Emperor Charles V to his brother, Ferdinand I, of his Austrian territories created a Spanish branch of the Habsburgs as well as an Austrian branch who held the kingdoms of Bohemia and Hungary and also the title of Holy Roman Emperor after the death of Charles in 1558.

 The decisive defeat by Suleiman the Magnificent of King Louis II of Hungary and Bohemia at the Battle of Mohács in 1526 brought about the fall of the Jagiellon dynasty.
 Louis, the adopted son of Maximilian I, Holy Roman Emperor, was killed in this battle and died childless at nineteen.
 Rival kings ruled for a time during the civil war that followed.
 John Zápolya (Hungarian:János Szapolyai) had not participated in Mohács and therefore was the only Hungarian aristocrat left with an army.
 The rival claimant was Louis' brother-in-law, Ferdinand I.

 After the Ottoman capture in 1541 of central Buda, which eventually merged with nearby Pest to become Budapest, the Kingdom of Hungary broke in three.
 Royal Hungary in the west came under Habsburg control and the Principality of Transylvania, or Eastern Hungarian Kingdom, became an Ottoman vassal state under János and later his son, who fled to Lippa with his mother after the fall of Buda.

 A period known as the fortress wars began.
 The Habsburgs built 100–120 forts they called the Bastion of Christianity, with the most important at Croatia, Slavonia, Kanizsa, Győr, Bányavidék, and Upper Hungary.
 A fleet of sloops based in Komárom defended the Danube.
 The Ottomans also had 100–130 fortresses, at Buda-Pest, Esztergom, and Temesvár.

 Long war

 After 1597, initial Ottoman victory looked more like stalemate.
 The imperial army took Győr in 1598 and Székesfehérvár in 1601; the Ottoman army took Nagykanizsa in 1600 and Székesfehérvárin in 1602.

-Ottoman tacticians complained that they were outgunned, but they were also better organized and did not have to rely on Habsburgs.
+Ottoman tacticians complained that they were outgunned, but they were also better organized.
 When the war turned into the Bocskai revolt in 1604, both parties welcomed the 1606 Zsitvatorok peace, weary of destruction and the toll on their treasuries.